 Here in Virginia, at Coles Hill, we can make a difference.

 Given this information, Virginia needs to put the natural resources at Coles Hill to work—as a powerful economic engine for the region and for the national security of America’s energy production.
-After all, Coles Hill holds the largest untapped uranium deposit in the U.S., containing an estimated 119 million pounds of uranium.
+After all, Coles Hill holds the largest untapped uranium deposit in the U.S., containing an indicated resource of 133 million pounds of uranium*.
 That’s enough uranium to fuel every nuclear reactor in the country for two years.
 The uranium at Coles Hill could fuel Virginia’s nuclear reactors at North Anna and Surry, which produce nearly 40 percent of Virginia’s power, for 75 years.

 In this part of the web site, you’ll find information about Virginia Uranium and our plans to develop the natural resources at Coles Hill.
 You’ll also find information on Virginia’s studies on uranium mining and the role Virginia’s citizens may play in the Commonwealth’s consideration of uranium mining, along with descriptions of how much water VUI will use and how VUI will protect water quality.